PyvesB/eclipse-solargraph/README.md

 * Code completion
 * Documentation hovers
 * Rename refactoring
-* Find references
+* Find references and mark occurrences
 * Jump to declarations
 * Code outline
+* Compiler warnings based on Rubocop rules
+* Code formatting
+* Debugger with interactive console
 * Run files as Ruby scripts with customisable launch configurations
 * Run `bundle install` on Gemfiles and `gem build` on gemspec files
+* Support for web development with ERB Rails files
 * Various other features part of the Language Server Protocol
-* Support for Rails and web development with ERB files
-* Experimental debugger

 Check out what's new in the [latest releases](https://github.com/PyvesB/eclipse-solargraph/releases)!